5 Things to Know About Zypitamag

 WARNINGS & PRECAUTIONS

-• Myopathy and Rhabdomyolysis: Risk factors include age 65 and greater, renal impairment, inadequately treated hypothyroidism, concomitant use of certain drugs, and higher doses of ZYPITAMAG.
+• Myopathy and Rhabdomyolysis: Risk factors include age 65 years or greater, uncontrolled hypothyroidism, renal impairment, concomitant use with certain other drugs (including other lipid-lowering therapies), and higher ZYPITAMAG dosage.
 ZYPITAMAG is contraindicated in patients taking cyclosporine and not recommended in patients taking gemfibrozil.
 The following drugs when used concomitantly with ZYPITAMAG may also increase the risk of myopathy and rhabdomyolysis: lipid-modifying dosages of niacin (>1 g/day), fibrates, and colchicine.
-Discontinue ZYPITAMAG if markedly elevated CK levels occur or myopathy is diagnosed or suspected.
+Discontinue ZYPITAMAG if markedly elevated CK levels occur or if myopathy is either diagnosed or suspected.
 Temporarily discontinue ZYPITAMAG in patients experiencing an acute or serious condition at high risk of developing renal failure secondary to rhabdomyolysis; e.g., sepsis; shock; severe hypovolemia; major surgery; trauma; severe metabolic, endocrine, or electrolyte disorders; or uncontrolled epilepsy.
 Inform patients of the risk of myopathy and rhabdomyolysis when starting or increasing the ZYPITAMAG dosage.
 Instruct patients to promptly report any unexplained muscle pain, tenderness or weakness particularly if accompanied by malaise or fever.

-• Immune-Mediated Necrotizing Myopathy (IMNM): There have been rare reports of IMNM, an autoimmune myopathy, associated with statin use.
-IMNM is characterized by: proximal muscle weakness and elevated serum creatine kinase, which persist despite discontinuation of statin treatment; positive anti-HMG CoA reductase antibody; muscle biopsy showing necrotizing myopathy; and improvement with immunosuppressive agents.
+• Immune-Mediated Necrotizing Myopathy (IMNM): There have been rare reports of IMNM, an autoimmune myopathy, associated with statin use, including reports of recurrence when the same or a different statin was administered.
+IMNM is characterized by proximal muscle weakness and elevated serum creatine kinase that persist despite discontinuation of statin treatment; positive anti-HMG CoA reductase antibody; muscle biopsy showing necrotizing myopathy; and improvement with immunosuppressive agents.
+Additional neuromuscular and serologic testing may be necessary.
+Treatment with immunosuppressive agents may be required.
+Discontinue ZYPITAMAG if IMNM is suspected.

 • Hepatic Dysfunction: Increases in serum transaminases can occur.
 Rare postmarketing reports of fatal and non-fatal hepatic failure have occurred.
 Consider liver enzyme testing before initiating therapy and as clinically indicated thereafter.
 If serious hepatic injury with clinical symptoms and/or hyperbilirubinemia or jaundice occurs, promptly discontinue ZYPITAMAG.